Reltdeats/spine-phaser-ce/README.md

 - Phaser CE 2.20.0 or newer (not tested with older versions).
 - Globally declared Phaser so the plugin can extend it.
-- Some spines to use with the plugin :D.
+- Some spines to use with the plugin.

 ## How to use